-They may run out of your favorite veggie-Caesar wrap, but no matter what time you arrive or whom you sit with, no dining hall will have a shortage of interesting conversation.
-"Dinner for me was something extraordinarily important," says a recent alum.
-"I'd sit down across they did that day and the answer would be remarkable.
+They may run out of your favorite veggie-Caesar wrap, but no matter what time you arrive or whom you sit with, no dining hall will have a shortage of interesting conversation, "Dinner for me was something extraordinarily important," says a recent alum.
+"I'd sit down across from comease and ask them what they did that day and the answer would be remarkable.
 So much of my Yale education came from talking to people over dinner."
 Says another alum, "I only thought I was open-minded before Yale.
 Debating an issue could turn my views upside down in a single conversation.
-That was the fun of it "
+That was the fun of it."